Qepanna/goFlux/README.md

-  splits the imported data into a list of data frame (divided by `UniqueID`) and creates an observation window around the `start.time` to allow for a manual selection of the start and end points of each measurements, using the function `click.peak.loop`.
+  splits the imported data into a list of data frame (divided by `UniqueID`) and creates an observation window around the `start.time` to allow for a manual selection of the start and end points of each measurements, using the function `click.peak2`.
 - **Automatic selection of measurements** - based on automatic recordings of chamber opening and closing from an instrument such as the LI-COR Smart Chamber or the GAIATECH Automated ECOFlux chamber.